 Talend is an open-source tool for data integration with the help of the cloud.
 Talend helps to import data and move it to the data warehouse as quickly as possible.
 Talend has a unified platform.
 Also, the community of Talend is powerful that you will never know that the person on the other side comes from which background.

 Talend Platforms, Talend enterprise, and Talend Open Studio helps in almost everything related to data that you may not look for another tool once you start working with Talend.
-Among the three, most used is Talend Open Studio.
-Collaboration and management of Talend are commendable as with their data integration.
+Among the three, the most used is Talend Open Studio.
+The collaboration and management of Talend are commendable as with their data integration.

 Qlikview is recommended as the best tool for data visualization.
-It is faster, easy and unique in nature.
-There is a community in QlikView which has discussion forums, blogs, and library.
+It is faster, easy, and unique in nature.
+There is a community in QlikView which has discussion forums, blogs, and a library.
 Community helps to solve most of your queries.
 It shows the relationship between data using different colors.
-Qlikview helps users to make the right decisions from their different approaches of data visualization.
+Qlikview helps users to make the right decisions from their different approaches to data visualization.

 If you are interested in layout designing, Qlikview is your way to go.
 It is good to have knowledge of data modeling and SQL basics to be proficient in Qlikview.